UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 Notes:
-Our first shell commands will let us explore our folders and files, and will also introduce us to several conventions that most Unix tools follow.
+Our first shell commands will let us explore our folders and files, and will also introduce us to several conventions that most command line tools follow.
 To start,
 when Bash runs it presents us with a prompt to indicate that it is waiting for us to type something.
 This prompt is a simple dollar sign by default (`$`).